-- In the cavity case, run emacs - Click Tools/Debugger (GDB) - Type icoFoam (appears at the bottom of emacs, as part of a GDB command) - Type b icoFoam.C:80, as before. - Click on GO The execution stops at line 80 in icoFoam.C, and emacs shows the output of icoFoam in the lower window, and the surrounding code in the upper window. - Mark phiHbyA in the lower window and click Gud/Watch Expression, and you should get a window (Speedbar) showing which class it belongs to and the possibility to examine it more. - Click Next Line until you are at the line with if (nonOrth == nNonOrthCorr).
-Add nonOrth and nNonOrthCorr to Gud/Watch Expression, and you see that they are the same, i.e. the if-statement is true (check by clicking on Next Line).
+- In the cavity case, run emacs - Click Tools/Debugger (GDB) - Type icoFoam (appears at the bottom of emacs, as part of a GDB command) - Type b icoFoam.C:80, as before. - Type run -noFunctionObjects. (clicking GO will not work with functionObjects) The execution stops at line 80 in icoFoam.C, and emacs shows the output of icoFoam in the lower window, and the surrounding code in the upper window. - Mark phiHbyA in the upper window and click Gud/Watch Expression, and you should get a window (Speedbar) showing which class it belongs to and the possibility to examine it more. - Click Next Line until you are at the line with if (nonOrth == nNonOrthCorr).
+Add nonOrth and nNonOrthCorr to Gud/Watch Expression, and you see that they are the same, i.e. the if-statement is true (check by clicking on Next Line again!).
 Let's examine that line closer by clicking Step Line.
-Emacs will ask if you want to follow a symbolic link just type yes.
+Emacs may ask if you want to follow a symbolic link just type yes.
 We now see that we are in fvMatrix.C.